-After concluding the review, I will recommend to the Parliamentary Secretary that the dumping duty notice:
+After concluding the review, I will recommend to the Parliamentary Secretary to the Minister for Industry and Science (the Parliamentary Secretary) that the dumping duty notice:

-- i. remain unaltered: or - ii. have effect as if different variable factors had been ascertained.
+- i. remain unaltered; or - ii. have effect as if different variable factors had been ascertained.

-If an affected party considers that it can provide evidence that may satisfy me that there are reasonable grounds for determining that anti-dumping measures are no longer warranted, that party may lodge an application no later than 10 November 2014 to request that I consider that evidence to extend a review of anti-dumping measures to include revocation of measures.
+If an affected party considers that it can provide evidence that may satisfy me that there are reasonable grounds for determining that anti-dumping measures applying to HSS are no longer warranted, that party may lodge an application no later than 19 May 2015 to request that I consider that evidence to extend this review of anti-dumping measures to include revocation.